Generators of the plane Cremona group over the field with two elements: Preliminaries

 is a product of involutions, and hence

 is generated by involutions.

 For the other direction, we assume that not every element of $\kk$ is a cube.
 We set

-which is a non-trivial group.
-We show that $G$ does not contain any element of order $2$.
-By contradiction, we assume there exists $b\in\kk^*$ such that $b$ is not a cube in $\kk$ but $b^2$ is.
-Let $a\in\kk^*$ be such that $b^2=a^3$ and set $x=b/a\in\kk^*$.
-Hence $x^3=b^3/a^3=b$, which is a contradiction.
+which is a non-trivial abelian group with $3$-torsion.
 The determinant map $\GL_3(\kk)\to\kk^*$ induces a surjective group homomorphism $\PGL_3(\kk)\twoheadrightarrow G$.
 As $G$ does not contain any element of order $2$, the image of every involution is trivial.
 Hence, the group $\PGL_3(\kk)$ being generated by involutions contradicts the surjectivity of the group homomorphism. \end{proof}